-- Get the class to make a few sentences with the phrases from this box about the two pictures, e.g. The climber might fall.
-The train will possibly hit the car. - B. Work in two teams: Team A are pessimists and Team B are optimists.
+• Get the class to make a few sentences with the phrases from this box about the two pictures, e.g.

+The climber might fall.
+The train will possibly hit the car.

+B. Work in two teams: Team A are pessimists and Team B are optimists.
 Make predictions about the pictures in Ex.
 A in turns.

-Use simple SVO pattern sentences. - 1.
-Explain that pessimists think the worst thing is going to happen; optimists think that things will be OK. - 2.
+- 1. Explain that pessimists think that the worst thing is going to happen; optimists think that things will be OK. - 2.
 Encourage individuals to make predictions about the two pictures.
 Correct if necessary and get choral and individual repetition of the sentences. - 3.
-Then put the children into pairs and get them to practise. - B. Refer to the script on page 151 of the Student's Book for sample answers.

-- C. Write three sentences about each picture in your notebook. - C. Refer to the script on page 151 of the Student's Book for sample answers. - D. Spelling: Silent letters.
+Then put the children into pairs and get them to practise. - B. Refer to the script on page 147 of the Student's Book for sample answers. - C. Write three sentences about each picture in your notebook. - C. Refer to the script on page 147 of the Student's Book for sample answers. - D. Spelling: Silent letters.
 Say the words and underline the silent letters.
-Write the words in your notebook in five columns (A-E).
+Write the words in your notebooks under five columns.

-silent 's' silent 't' silent 'c' silent 'gh' silent 'i' island Christmas scene science height friend isle soften often scissors scent bright weight business
+silent 's' silent 't' silent 'c' silent 'gh' silent 'i' island isle Christmas soften often scene science scissors scent height bright weight friend business